keenancabrera/GyroscopeVisualizer/README.md

 # Gyroscope Visualizer
 A webapp that simulates the motion of a symmetric gyroscope.
-Written using Vue, Vuetify, and THREE.js.
+Written using Vue and THREE.js.

 ## Interface
 View in [Github Pages](https://keenancabrera.github.io/GyroscopeVisualizer/)